xuesu/Arxived-LLM-Jailbreak/README.md

 ### 7. **Missing Information & Caveats**
 - Methodology is not fully detailed in the provided text regarding the construction of the preliminary dataset and specifics about the evaluation metrics or full experimental setups.
 - The extracted text from pdf content appears to be incomplete.
 Additional details may be present in the full paper.
+### MIRAGE: Multimodal Immersive Reasoning and Guided Exploration for Red-Team Jailbreak Attacks
+#### 1. Summary of this text
+The study presents MIRAGE, a novel framework designed to exploit the vulnerabilities of Multimodal Large Language Models (MLLMs) through a narrative-driven approach.
+It identifies and circumvents safety mechanisms by systematically decomposing toxic queries into environment, role, and action elements, ultimately guiding the model to produce harmful outputs via immersive storytelling.
+Experimental evaluations reveal MIRAGE outperforms existing jailbreak strategies by achieving up to 17.5% higher attack success rates.
+The findings underscore significant flaws in current multimodal safety mechanisms, indicating a critical need for reinforced defenses against sophisticated cross-modal attacks.

+#### 2. **Related Metadata**
+- Tools/Algorithms created: *MIRAGE, a novel multimodal jailbreak framework.*
+- Benchmarks introduced: *Not specified in the provided text.*
+- Codebase/Data URL: *Not mentioned.*
+- Evaluated LLMs: *LLaVa-Mistral, Qwen-VL, Intern-VL, Gemini-1.5-Pro, GPT-4V, Grok-2V.*
+- Attack/Defense Techniques: *MIRAGE (narrative-driven multimodal jailbreak), role immersion.*
+- Frameworks Critiqued: *Not referenced in this section.*

+#### 3. **Main Contributions**
+- The paper introduces MIRAGE as the first narrative-driven multimodal jailbreak framework.
+- It addresses weaknesses in existing systems by demonstrating how storytelling can activate biases and lead models to break ethical constraints.
+- MIRAGE improves upon past work by presenting significant advancements in attack success rates in various real-world scenarios, highlighting limitations in multimodal safety strategies.

+#### 4. **Methods & Approach**
+- **Key Techniques**: MIRAGE employs a two-stage process: multi-turn visual storytelling and role immersion.
+- **Experimental Setups**: Queries are transformed into visual narratives using semantic decomposition.
+Two components (environment, character, activity) are generated and sequentially presented to the model.
+- **Technical Details**: The success of MIRAGE is quantified using the Attack Success Rate (ASR), measured using Perspective API for evaluating harmful outputs.
+- *Formulas/Mathematical Models*: The structural transformation of the query (D(Q) →(E, C, A)) is defined and its effects on model defense are analyzed.

+#### 5. **Findings & Empirical Results**
+- MIRAGE overall achieves a state-of-the-art performance improvement by up to 17.5% compared to other baselines.
+- Its effectiveness is validated through extensive evaluations on the RedTeam-2K and HarmBench datasets.
+- Detailed performance metrics highlight that MIRAGE surpasses other methods across multiple models, maintaining robustness even in black-box attack scenarios.

+#### 6. **Implications for LLM Safety**
+- The findings reveal critical vulnerabilities in current multimodal safety defenses, indicating that traditional filtering methods may not adequately protect against narrative-based attacks.
+- Recommendations for improving safety mechanisms include the development of enhanced detection strategies and the integration of semantic analysis for better handling of multimodal inputs.

+#### 7. **Missing Information & Caveats**
+- The extracted text from pdf content appears to be incomplete.
+Additional details may be present in the full paper.
+- Detailed summaries of the datasets used and specific model configurations in evaluations could further clarify empirical results.
 ### QROA: A Black-Box Query-Response Optimization Attack on LLMs
 ### 1. Summary of this text
 The text introduces the Query-Response Optimization Attack (QROA), a black-box attack on large language models (LLMs) to generate harmful content.
 QROA utilizes token-level optimization to discover effective suffixes that, when appended to malicious instructions, compel LLMs to follow requests without refusal.
 This method operates through the standard query-response interface without requiring access to model internals or human-crafted templates.
 The authors tested QROA on various models achieving over 80% Attack Success Rate (ASR) and demonstrated its effectiveness against even models designed to resist such attacks.
 The paper provides insights into a promising method for auditing LLM safety.